sodadata/docs/soda-cloud/monitors.md

 ## Prerequisites

-* Create a free Soda Cloud account at [cloud.soda.io/signup](https://cloud.soda.io/signup).
-* Connect a [data source]({% link soda/glossary.md %}#data-source) and [add datasets]({% link soda-cloud/add-datasets.md %}) to your Soda Cloud account so that Soda has access to the data you wish to monitor.
+* An [Admin]({% link soda-cloud/roles-and-rights.md %}) on your Soda Cloud account has connected a [data source]({% link soda/glossary.md %}#data-source) and [added datasets]({% link soda-cloud/add-datasets.md %}) to your Soda Cloud account so that Soda has access to the data you wish to monitor.
 If you are a Soda SQL user and have connected it to your Soda Cloud account, you can [add datasets via Soda SQL]({% link soda-sql/configure.md %}#configuration-instructions) if you prefer.
 * Soda Cloud has executed at least one [scheduled scan]({% link soda-cloud/add-datasets.md %}#import-settings) of your data source to discover all of its datasets.
 If you are a Soda SQL user and have connected it to your Soda Cloud account, you can use the `soda analyze` command to discover datasets if you prefer.
 Refer to [Configure Soda SQL]({% link soda-sql/configure.md %}) for details.
+* You have an Admin role or have the role of Editor or Manager for the dataset for which you wish to create a monitor.
+See [Roles and rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) for details.
-* (Optional) [Integrate with Slack]({% link soda-cloud/collaborate.md %}#integrate-with-slack) to enable Soda Cloud to send Slack notifications to your team.
+* (Optional) An Admin on your Soda Cloud account has [integrated with Slack]({% link soda-cloud/collaborate.md %}#integrate-with-slack) to enable Soda Cloud to send Slack notifications to your team.
 If you do not use Slack, Soda Cloud can send notifications via email.

 ## Create a monitor and an alert